himaipriya/capstone_udacity/README.md

 # Casting-Agency-Specifications

-## Casting Agency project
+## Motivation for project
-The Casting Agency models a company that is responsible for creating movies and managing actor for the created movies.
+The Casting Agency models a company that is responsible for creating movies and managing and assigning actors to those movies based on their roles defined for each user.

 Models: